dusk-network/dusk-blockchain/pkg/util/nativeutils/eventbus/readme.md

   the controller terminates regardless of whether it formally signals this (shutdown signal allows cleanup of network and pipe buffers).

+  Because this is entirely connected via interfaces this implementation will live in [dusk-ipc](https://github.com/dusk-network/dusk-ipc), where future work will go on this.

 ### Listener

 #### Interface